ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 For any of the following reasons, the target is not qualified:

-* The target is deemed unlikely to be part of a safety critical context.
+* The target is deemed unlikely to be used in a safety critical context.
 * The target is in the process of qualification, but is not completed yet.

 Quality managed targets are not qualified, but can usually be qualified on request.